neurodata/prolearn2/README.md

 ## Guide

 Run the following self-explanatory notebooks to reproduce the results and figures from the paper.
+For foraging experiments, the data can be found and downloaded [here](https://drive.google.com/drive/folders/1fT0CkWE2sdCR9EDXew9xB76BoqRuO0Gt?usp=drive_link).

 Fig 2: `1-effect_of_sparsity.ipynb`